Keepers of the Knowledge

-A long-serving member of the county’s planning commission and architectural review board, Barbara Kirby serves on the county historical commission, and has championed historical preservation.
-She is a “living resource” on historic county records and general history.
-She is one of three Stafford County Historical Society representatives on the county’s museum committee and foundation board.
-She is a life member of the historical society and also serves on the Moncure Conway Foundation board.
+A long-serving member of the county’s planning commission and architectural review board, Barbara Kirby served on the county historical commission, and championed historical preservation.
+She was a “living resource” on historic county records and general history.
+She was one of three Stafford County Historical Society representatives on the county’s museum committee and foundation board.
+She was a life member of the historical society and also served on the Moncure Conway Foundation board.

 Alaric R. MacGregor